Kiuwan logo

 The MIT license is named after the prestigious Massachusetts Institute of Technology.
 Its simplicity and permissiveness make it a popular choice for commercial applications.
 It allows software to be freely used, modified, and distributed with fewer restrictions.

 The MIT license allows developers to use, copy, modify, merge, publish, distribute, sublicense, and sell the software.
-The only requirements are that the original copyright notice and a copy of the license be included in all copies or substantial portions of the software.
+The only requirements are that the original copyright notice and a licensed copy be included in all copies or substantial portions of the software.
 This approach encourages innovation by promoting for-profit use cases while keeping the software open and accessible.

 Examples of software licensed under an MIT license include: